 - Language settings: Decide what language your checkout page and POS appear in.

-Additionally, if you click the “customize receipts” button beneath the upload logo area, you will access another set of customization options.
-These include adding a header and footer text box and choosing what customer and purchase information is displayed.
+Then, if you click the “Receipt customization” button under “Checkout”, you will access another set of customization options.
+These include adding a header and footer text box and logo and choosing what customer and purchase information is displayed.

 The next area you should set up in your Shopify account settings is your shipping and delivery preferences.
 This is where you decide on things like your carrier preferences, shipping rates, and payment terms.
 To do this, return to your settings menu and select “Shipping and Delivery.”
 Then, you will come to a page where you can set your preferences for: